Your Journey Begins upon receipt of your tuition...

 In following with government guidelines and for the safety of all, we continue to conduct virtual trainings.
 We look forward to offering hybrid in-person and virtual when safe to do so.

-A $100 deposit is due at registration to secure your spot.
+A $100 deposit is due at registration to secure your spot in your in-class sessions.
+Payment in full is required to begin your certificate program.
 Please note, deposits and tuition fees are non-refundable.

 Why Choose Home Hospice Association as your Death Doula Educators?

-Our Death Doula Training & Certification Program was created by a team of subject matter experts who share a common passion for educating and empowering caregivers and palliative care workers.
+Our Death Doula Certificate Program was created by a team of subject matter experts who share a common passion for educating and empowering caregivers and palliative care workers.
 Our educators come from diverse backgrounds and bring experiences in spiritual, death and bereavement care and are focused on educating Death Doulas on a holistic approach to the end of life journey.
-To date, we have trained over 150 Death Doulas who provide services across Ontario.
+To date, we have trained over 2oo Death Doulas who provide services across Canada.

 Professional Development Team Lead